 Mount Nemrut is a high mountain peak at an elevation of 2.779m (9,117ft) above the sea level, located in Bitlis Province in eastern Turkey.
-It’s one of the highest roads of the country.

 The road to the summit is mostly asphalted, but pretty steep.
 The road is usually impassable from October to June (weather permitting).
 It's one of the highest roads of Europe.
 The hardest section of the climb are the last 5km.
 They're gravel, rocky, tippy and bumpy at times.
 Great trail for experienced wheelers.
 Avoid driving in this area if unpaved mountain roads aren't your strong point.
 4x4 required.
 Stay away if you're scared of heights.
 Expect a trail pretty steep.
 Wet conditions may make for tough driving along the muddy road.